-Here at Warley Design we are keen supporters of the renewed focus on apprenticeships following the pledge last year by the then Prime Minister David Cameron to create an extra 3million apprenticeships by 2020.
+At Warley Design we are keen supporters of the renewed focus on apprenticeships, following the 2015 pledge by the then Prime Minister David Cameron to create an extra 3million apprenticeships by 2020.

 Both the directors at Warley went through 5-year craft apprenticeships within manufacturing environments and feel the shop-floor training they received gave them a thorough understanding of the principles of manufacturing, which they are able to pass onto clients today.
 Though high volume manufacturing technology and workshop practice has changed significantly in the last few decades, traditional craft techniques are still very much in use today and form the back-bone of manufacturing of products for high-value, low mix industries.
 It is also apparent that being an apprentice provides designers with a healthy respect for the skills of manufacturing personnel and an essential perspective on how to avoid designing-in costly features, processes and operations.